carlshan/bradfield_cs/algos/Notes.md

 * .pop() -> O(1) as we only need the last item
 * .dequeue() -> O(N) as we need to delete the first element, but then copy all of the original elements over by one

-Implementing using a doubly-linked list:
+Implementing a queue using a doubly-linked list:
 * .push() -> O(N) as we need to traverse the list to find the last element to push onto
 * .pop() -> O(N) as we need to traverse the list to get to the end
 * .dequeue -> O(1) as we just need to update the pointer of head to the new node, and have the new node point to the previous head, and update the previous head to have a link to the new head.
 We don't need to touch any of the remaining nodes.